 (Amended June 3, 2016)

-(Amended November 10, 2016) )
+(Amended November 10, 2016)

+(Amended TBD)

 1. Introduction.

 1.1.
 General.
 The strength of the Graduate School of Engineering and Management (the School) of the Air Force Institute of Technology (the Institute) resides in its faculty and its graduates: the development of a strong faculty is essential to realization of the Institute’s goals.
 The development of a faculty is accomplished through critical consideration of initial appointment, tenure and promotion, and by providing a working environment that is favorable to professional growth.
 Institutional goals and purposes are realized primarily through the collective efforts of the faculty.
 The promotion and tenure policy of the School is one instrument for building and maintaining a faculty of the highest possible quality.